Was guckst du?!

 - Latin Lover- The Italian Francesco always tries and fails to be this.
 The standard situation is him having a romantic date in a restaurant - and then he says something really inappropriate, causing the woman to leave immediately.
 The sketches always end with him asking for the bill in a frustrated voice.
 (Zahlen!)

 - News Parody - The Tagesguck, a spoof of the Tagesschau (Germany's most famous news show), with bouncer Hakan as the anchorman.

 - Pretty Fly For A Non Turkish Guy - The poor German guy who wants to marry Yildirim's daughter and tries to impress her father by adapting to Turkish lifestyle.
 It doesn't help much that Yildirim only uses this as an opportunity to make up bizarre and humilating customs and rituals.

 - Self-Deprecation - A Turk making fun of Turks.
 Duh!

 - Wig, Dress, Accent - Most of Kaya's roles require this.

-- What The Hell, Casting Agency? - One intentional example is Hakan, the tough broad-shouldered bouncer, as news anchorman.
+- What the Hell, Casting Agency? - One in-universe example is Hakan, the tough broad-shouldered bouncer, as news anchorman.